This site requires a more recent version of Adobe Flash Player to function properly.

 The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-In 2012, the figure swelled to 14.5 million.
-The U.S. automotive industry is expected to carry on the growth trajectory in 2013 although the rate of expansion might slow down.
-The U.S. automotive industry seems decoupled to a large extent from the sluggish European growth.
-Robust sales growth could translate into better revenue realization for Honda in the U.S., one of the most critical market for the company.
+In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
+The U.S. automotive industry continued its show of strong growth in 2013, 2014 and 2015 as well, growing at a rate of 7.9%, 6.1% and 5.4%, respectively.
+The same trend is expected to continue in 2016, although the rate of growth is expected to slowdown.
+The robust sales growth could translate into better revenue realization for Toyota in the U.S., which is one of the biggest markets for the company.

 Vehicle recalls by Toyota hurt its brand image

 Several separate recalls of Toyota's most profitable product lines such as the Toyota Camry, Corolla, Prius, and some Lexus vehicles have hurt Toyota's image of marketing itself as the economic yet reliable brand.
 Toyota realized as early as 2007 that several vehicles from different product lines experienced unintended acceleration, but suspected that it was due to an "all-weather" floor mat issue.